Annswwr/archival-object/README.md

 # Archival Object - Character, Place, & Simulation
-This is a WebGL build of an archival project created for Character, Place, & Simulation (MAGI) @ RMIT University.
+This is a WebGL application of an archival project I created for Character, Place, & Simulation (MAGI @ RMIT University).

 It is an interactive world containing 8 different objects created weekly over the semester and works on both PC and mobile devices on any WebGL supported browser.

 [Play it here!](https://annswwr.github.io/archival-object/)